 IJB operations for the year 2022/23 were governed by our Strategic, Financial and Workforce Plans.
-These plans, as set out in the diagram below, provide the overall strategic direction for the delivery of health and social care services within Renfrewshire, delivered by Renfrewshire Health and Social Care Partnership (HSCP), embedding national legislation and policy within Renfrewshire's local context.
+These plans, as set out in the diagram below, provide the overall strategic direction for the delivery of health and social care services within Renfrewshire, embedding national legislation and policy within Renfrewshire's local context.